Table of Contents

 Cuemath teachers will get a weekly update on their usage of the Cuemath tools and adherence to the Cuemath method.
 This score is computed weekly and can be broken down to every student level.

-Cuemath teacher cue the answers rather than simply telling them – a vital aspect of the Cuemath Method.
+- Cuemath teachers cue the answers rather than simply telling them – a vital aspect of the Cuemath Method.

-Teachers don’t give lectures or use the blackboard to broadcast learning.
-Instead help students figure concepts out though simple questions and explanations.
+- Teachers don’t give lectures or use the blackboard to broadcast learning.
+Instead, help students figure concepts out through simple questions and explanations.

-They drive student effort in class though asking the right questions, and providing motivation and encouragement
+- They drive student effort in a class by asking the right questions and providing motivation and encouragement.

-Create a customized learning plan for each child based on their observations and feedback from the teach app
+- Create a customized learning plan for each child based on their observations and feedback from the teaching app.

 Frequently Asked Questions (FAQs)